Hostile Takeover

 He’d had one foot in memory reconstructions ever since he stepped out of the bunker.
 It was all too much was like that night.
 Again and again, the past devouring the present

 Khan watched the winged void drain away another drone.
 Another woman dying to save his pathetic life.
-Like that night, Khan did nothing.
+Just like that night, Khan did nothing.

 He pressed a button and he closed the door, lest anything else fall through the hole in the world.